c-maine/NLP_Defamation_in_US2016election/README.md

-# NLP: Defamation in the U.S. 2016 Presidental Election
+# NLP Project: Defamation in the U.S. 2016 Presidental Election

 Introduction to the project: